NOTE: This trip is authorized by the US Government under the category of Support for the Cuban People.

 Day 4 (Apr.
 24): In the morning we’ll drive from Havana to Viñales, arriving for lunch at a private restaurant with an amazing view over the Viñales Valley, with its dramatic limestone formations called mogotes.
 We’ll stop at a tobacco farm, where we may get a cigar rolling demonstration, then check in to our B&Bs and relax before a late afternoon stroll in this quintessentially Cuban small rural town.
 Our sunset shoot will be at a hilltop organic farm-restaurant.
 Overnight in Viñales.

 Day 6 (Apr.
 26): We’ll drive from Viñales to Trinidad, with a stop en route at the Las Terrazas ecological mountain community.
-Passing through Cienfuegos in the early afternoon, we’ll then drive along the Caribbean shoreline, arriving at the colonial town of Trinidad in time for the last light.
+Passing through Cienfuegos in early-afternoon, we’ll then drive along the Caribbean shoreline, arriving the colonial town of Trinidad in time for the last light.
 We’ll reward ourselves after a long-drive today with dinner in one of Trinidad’s most sensational private restaurants (paladares).
 Overnight in Trinidad.

 Day 7 (Apr.
 27): We’ll rise early for a golden hour walk, letting serendipity guide us through the streets of this magnificent UNESCO World Heritage Site, immersing ourselves in the local life as we shun the touristy quarter in favor or lesser visited quarters.
 We hope to be accompanied by Chris’ long-time friend, local resident, and internationally-known photographer, The afternoon is free for you to explore Trinidad at leisure before we reconvene for a special themed shoot with a cowboy at a fantastic river venue, plus a visit to a nearby rustic former hacienda.
 This evening you may visit one or more of the thriving live music venues in the center including the famous Casa de la Trova.
 Overnight in Trinidad.